2024 Bangladesh internet blackouts: Investigation

-After the Hasina administration's fall, the Ministry of Posts, Telecommunications and Information Technology issued a statement regarding an investigation into the internet outage.
+After the Resignation of Sheikh Hasina, the Ministry of Posts, Telecommunications and Information Technology issued a statement regarding an investigation into the internet outage.
 According to a preliminary report by an independent seven-member committee, the former ICT Minister, Zunaid Ahmed Palak, verbally directed the Chairman of the Bangladesh Telecommunication Regulatory Commission (BTRC), Md Mohiuddin Ahmed, to instruct operators to disable internet services.
 The investigation further confirmed that the internet shutdown was unrelated to the fire at the data center that occurred during the same period which was shown as the cause for disruption by the former ICT Minister.
 The inquiry also revealed that the shutdown and subsequent restoration of mobile internet services were implemented without the administrative approval of the Post and Telecommunications Division.
+On 4 December 2025, International Crimes Tribunal issued an arrest warrant against Sajeeb Wazed Joy for massacring by shutting down internet during the July uprising.

 Legacy

 In 2025, the government wanted to perform an intentional internet outage for 60 seconds on 18 July 2025 to commemorate the internet blackout incident.
-But it was later removed from the list of July Revolution's One-year anniversary programs due to controversies.
+But it was later removed from the list of July uprising one year anniversary programs due to controversies.
 On 18 July 2025, Bangladeshi mobile phone operators gave 1 gigabyte internet data to commemorate the blackout.